sourcegraph/careers/job-descriptions/software-engineer.md

     - If you have any non-trivial code samples that you can share with us (e.g. your own open source projects, or contributions to other projects) we would love to look at that.

 2. We schedule a 30 minute introductory phone call to tell you more about Sourcegraph, the share what we are looking for in a candidate and to find out what you are looking for in your next role.
 3. We offer you the option to work on a real world paid project with us.
+This gives you a chance to see the kind of real world problems that we work on and gives us another data point to consider in case interviews aren't your forte.
+A good project can substitute for one coding interview.
 4. We schedule a 1 hour technical phone interview.
     - We will write some code in a tool like https://coderpad.io.
     - We avoid trick questions and problems that require a single epiphany to solve.